MortgagePaymentCalculator

 HOA Dues

-• A mortgage payment calculator estimates your monthly payment for a specific home price and loan.
+• A mortgage payment calculator estimates the monthly payment for a specific home price and loan scenario.

-If you already know the purchase price, use a mortgage payment calculator.
-If you are still setting a budget, start with affordability planning first.
-Our Affordability & Planning guide shows how to estimate a safe price range using income, debts, and DTI before you model specific loan scenarios.
+If you already have a target purchase price, you’re in the right place.
+If you’re still setting a budget, start with affordability planning first.
+Our Affordability & Planning guide explains how to estimate a safe price range using income, debts, and DTI before modeling specific loan scenarios.

 Monthly P&I = P × ( r × (1 + r)^n ) / ( (1 + r)^n − 1 )